dstackai/dstack.github.io/docs/self-hosted-runners.md

-# Set up runners on your own machines
+# Use self-hosted runners

 A runner is a machine that can run `dstack` workflows.
-You can either use your local machine or remote servers as runners.
+You can host runners on your local machine or on your remote machines.

-In order to use any machine as a runner, you have to launch the `dstack-runner` daemon on that machine.
+In order to host a runner on any machine, you have to launch the `dstack-runner` daemon there.
-The machines that host the `dstack-runner` daemon form a pool of runners, and when the user runs workflows via the `dstack` CLI, the workflows will be running on these servers.
+The machines that host the `dstack-runner` daemon form a pool of runners, and when the user runs workflows via the `dstack` CLI, the workflows will be running on these machines.

 !!! tip "Run locally"
-    If you don't want to use remote machines, you can use your local machine as a runner.
+    If you don't want to use remote machines, you can host a runner locally.
     All you need to do is to launch the `dstack-runner` daemon locally.

 ## Install the daemon